AlexisTM/rawsocket_python/README.md

 You are free to contribue, the following capabilities are welcome:

 - Windows compatibility
-- Async implementation (callbacks on new data)
-- Readthedocs documentation
 - More Python versions and OS tests

 ## Credits